 In addition to taliglucerase alfa, the Company is developing an innovative product pipeline using the Company's ProCellEx protein expression system.
-The Company's product pipeline currently includes, among other candidates, therapeutic protein candidates for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans, an acetylcholinesterase enzyme-based therapy for biodefense and intoxication treatments, antiTNF, a plant cell expressed recombinant fusion protein made from the soluble form of the human TNF receptor (TNFR) which is being developed as a treatment of certain immune diseases such as rheumatoid arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, psoriatic arthritis and plaque psoriasis, and additional undisclosed therapeutic proteins, all of which are currently being evaluated in animal studies.
+The Company's product pipeline currently includes, among other candidates, therapeutic protein candidates for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans, an acetylcholinesterase enzyme-based therapy for biodefense and pesticide toxicity treatments, antiTNF, a plant cell expressed recombinant fusion protein made from the soluble form of the human TNF receptor (TNFR) which is being developed as a treatment of certain immune diseases such as rheumatoid arthritis, juvenile idiopathic arthritis and others, and additional undisclosed therapeutic proteins, all of which are currently being evaluated in animal studies.
 In March 2010, the Company initiated a phase I clinical trial of PRX-105, the Company's plant cell expressed pegylated recombinant acetylcholinesterase product candidate for biodefense indications.
+In June 2010, the Company completed the phase I clinical trial of PRX-105.